chhoumann/quickadd/README.md

 The first thing you'll want to do is add a new choice.
 A choice can be one of four types.

 ### Template
+The template choice type is not meant to be a replacement for Templater or core Templates.
+It's meant to augment them.
+You can use both QuickAdd format syntax in a Templater template - and both will work.
+That's one thing.
+But there's also all the other options: dynamic template names, adding to folders, appending links, incrementing file names, opening the file when it's created (or not), etc.

 You first need to specify a _template path_.
 This is a path to the template you wish to insert.

 The remaining settings are useful, but optional.
 You can specify a format for the file name, which is based on the format syntax - which you can see further down this page.